xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh(gil)   Morph corner images now have a minimum size so they are always easily seen.
     -- bug(dkulp) Fix faces not blinking properly.
 Fixes #458
     -- bug(dkulp) DisplayElements panel default display is not sized correctly on Mac.
 Fixes #466 -- bug(dkulp) Check to make sure a model exists before adding it to a sequence